lazy-1/widelands-autokey-macros/README.md

 Macros for faster building, road laying, and common actions in **Widelands 1.3+** (Linux only).

 Tested on Linux Mint 2025 with native AutoKey.
+Expect to get your hands dirty as you'll need to modify the module and work a little on autokey.
+I've made a comprehensive Guide so it shouldn't be that hard.

 ### Quick Start